 The purists may wonder and question if this revisit evoked the warmth of their childhood or even necessitated a rerun.
 But Disney does execute well on what it set out to do with familiar characters and a recognizable story.

-While the film may win some awards for its visual experience, it doesn’t pretend to be a brilliant landmark in storytelling.
-And probably lacks some of its original soul.
+Beauty And The Beast may win some awards for its visual experience.
+But it doesn’t pretend to be a brilliant landmark in storytelling.
+It probably lacks some of its original’s soul.

 Chug along with the kids, but the film does appeal to the child within a mature audience as well.